Attention Visitors – Important Notice!

 There are no developed trails at this conservancy.

 The conservancy is open to hunting.
-Please refer to the British Columbia Hunting Regulations for more information.
+Please refer to the BC Hunting & Trapping Regulations Synopsis for more information.

 Swimming is not recommended here, because the water is cold and can be rough.
 There are no lifeguards on duty within the conservancy.